stereosuper/longue-vue/template/docs/documentation/components/LazyImage.md

 Firstly, it will use two specific files:

--   The Vue.js directive _ImageLazyLoadingDirective_.
+-   The Vue.js directive _ImageLazyLoadingDirective_
 -   Its url data resolver _image-resolver.js_

 ## The concept